captain-sensible/CI4-CMS/README.md

 In this release I have created 2 example blogs, the list can be seen by clicking on blogs from menu.
 You will see on clicking on either blog link , that a video will run (assuming you are connected to internet) video is simply included into a blog using embed code from  youtube.com on one blog and tiktok in the other.
-You can see the div layout im using by editing  a blog and looking at the article

-Now uploading videos to either youtube or tiktok is great but as of yet, the content can not be indexed by Google and all you can do is add rudimentary tags.

-But by having a video in a blog with accompanying text, its possible to elaborate whats going on in the video, and using key words means the text will be found and indexed by for instance Google.
+Now uploading videos to either youtube or tiktok is great but as of yet , the content can not be indexed by Google and all you can do is add rudimentary tags.
+Now by having a video in a blog with accompanying text , its possible to elaborate whats going on in the video, and using key words that can be indexed.
 So you basically get the best of both worlds.
-You can also paste the blog  URL into  Facebook; when reader click on the post they will be taken to the blog page.So you dont need to bother to actually upload the video to facebook directly anymore.
-Another advantage is that Facebook has pretty lousy security so if your account gets hacked, you dont loose anything since the videos are not uplaoded directly to Facebook
+If you paste the URL to the video in facebook for instance readers will be able to view both the video and accompanyintg text.
+So you dont need to bother to actually uplaod the video to facebook directly anymore

-I did have Login for admin hidden, but since my project is aimed at those that will twaek and edit; you can always take login out of the navbar.php .
-Also i found it much easier, to click between viewing and editing code .
+Login for admin is hidden
+from those that dont know the URL ( login is at URL  domainName.com/blackcat);  the login form for admin has a captcha, and coded so that 5 failed attempts to login results in a brush off away from site.

 If your like me , you may like to play then read the instructions .
 So download the zip file to your Desktop and unzip  .
 Whats inside ?